 During times of extreme cold or heat, we reserve the right to hold your kimchi order until we can ensure safer shipping conditions.
 If you opt to have your order shipped during such extreme weather, Mother-in-Law's cannot be held responsible for the condition of your kimchi once delivered.
 If you cannot receive your package in a timely way, please contact us at firstname.lastname@example.org so that we can reship your packages at a later date.

-Due to the sensitive nature of our kimchi, we cannot ship to PO Box addresses and must require a street address.
-At this time we are also unable to ship to APO addresses or outside of U.S.
+Due to the sensitive nature of our kimchi, we cannot ship to PO Box addresses and require a street address.
+At this time we are also unable to ship to APO addresses or outside of the USA.

-My kimchi did not arrive cold, the package is stinky and leaking! (aka My postman really hates me.)
+My kimchi did not arrive cold, is it ok?

-The lid of the kimchi jar are protruding and look puffed.
+The lid on my jar of kimchi jar is protruding and looks puffed.
 Is it safe to eat?

 Your kimchi continues to ferment during shipping.
 As the pressure builds through this natural fermentation process, it is possible that the jar lid will swell, and sometimes leak.
 This is perfectly natural, and caused by the gases that gut healthy lactobacillus bacteria produce inside the jar.
 As these gases get trapped, they can cause the lid to swell or leak.
 It is actually desirable to have lactobacillus bacteria highly active inside a jar of kimchi, so when you see lid bloating or leakage, you know that the kimchi is good quality.